benhar-dev/litegraph-dev/README.md

 ## Developing
 You can now modify the javascript files in src and the webpage will automatically rebuild and reload on save.

+### sandpit-nodepack.js
+This is where you will write your new nodes.

+### sandpit-graphframework.js
+This is where you will overwrite any graph framework functions.

+### sandpit-desktop-view.js
+This mimics the standard desktop-view javascript in the vision-toolkit project.
+You can modify as required.
+At the bottom of this file you have space to auto-create nodes on refresh.
+In the example this is what auto creates the SandpitNode.

+### sandpit-tchmi
+This mimics the standard TcHmi class.
+You can add debugging here if required.
+Handy for monitoring readEx.

 ## Update the sub-git repos
 Execute the following command.
 ```